-- a) To approve a net Revenue Budget for 2018/19 amounting to £401.857m; - b) To approve a Band D equivalent Council Tax of £1,513.92 for City Council services, i.e. an increase of 5.99% (2.99% City Council increase and 3% national arrangement for the social care precept); - c) To approve the savings as set out in Appendix 2; - d) To approve the revenue budget allocations for each of the services, as set out in Appendices 3a to 3d - e) To note that, based on the estimated expenditure level set out in Appendix 3 to this report, the amounts shown in part B of Appendix 6 would be calculated by the City Council for the year 2018/19, in accordance with sections 30 to 36 of the Local Government Finance Act 1992; - f) To note that the section 151 officer has reviewed the robustness of the estimates and the adequacy of the proposed financial reserves, in accordance with Part 2 of the Local Government Act 2003.
-Further details can be found in Appendix 4. - g) To note the information on the precepts issued by the South Yorkshire Police & Crime Commissioner and of South Yorkshire Fire & Rescue Authority, together with the impact of these on the overall amount of Council Tax to be charged in the City Council's area. - h) To approve the proposed amount of compensation to Parish Councils for the loss of Council Tax income in 2018/19 at the levels shown in the table below paragraph 171; - i) To note the latest 2017/18 budget monitoring position; - j) To approve the Treasury Management and Annual Investment Strategies set out in Appendix 7 and the recommendations contained therein; - k) To approve the Minimum Revenue Provision (MRP) Statement set out in Appendix 7;
+- 233. Members are recommended: - a) To approve a net Revenue Budget for 2018/19 amounting to £401.857m; - b) To approve a Band D equivalent Council Tax of £1,513.92 for City Council services, i.e. an increase of 5.99% (2.99% City Council increase and 3% national arrangement for the social care precept); - c) To approve the savings as set out in Appendix 2; - d) To approve the revenue budget allocations for each of the services, as set out in Appendices 3a to 3d; - e) To note that, based on the estimated expenditure level set out in Appendix 3 to this report, the amounts shown in part B of Appendix 6 would be calculated by the City Council for the year 2018/19, in accordance with sections 30 to 36 of the Local Government Finance Act 1992; - f) To note that the section 151 officer has reviewed the robustness of the estimates and the adequacy of the proposed financial reserves, in accordance with Part 2 of the Local Government Act 2003.
+Further details can be found in Appendix 4;

-- To agree that authority be delegated to the Executive Director of Resources to undertake Treasury Management activity, to create and amend appropriate Treasury Management Practice Statements and to report on the operation of Treasury Management activity on the terms set out in these documents; - m) To approve a Pay Policy for 2018/19 as set out in Appendix 8. - n) To agree that the Members' Allowances Scheme for 2017/18 and onwards, approved on 3 March 2017, be also implemented for 2018/19.
+- g) To note the information on the precepts issued by the South Yorkshire Police & Crime Commissioner and of South Yorkshire Fire & Rescue Authority, together with the impact of these on the overall amount of Council Tax to be charged in the City Council's area; - h) Approve the allocation of the additional £2.0m Final Settlement funding (£1.7m of which is Adult Social Care Support grant) to the Social Care Demand contingency; - To approve the proposed amount of compensation to Parish Councils for the loss of Council Tax income in 2018/19 at the levels shown in the table below paragraph 170; - j) To note the latest 2017/18 budget monitoring position; - k) To approve the Treasury Management and Annual Investment Strategies set out in Appendix 7 and the recommendations contained therein; - To approve the Minimum Revenue Provision (MRP) Policy set out in Appendix 7; which takes into account the revisions proposed for 2017/18 onwards; - m) To agree that authority be delegated to the Executive Director of Resources to undertake Treasury Management activity, to create and amend appropriate Treasury Management Practice Statements and to report on the operation of Treasury Management activity on the terms set out in these documents; - n) To approve a Pay Policy for 2018/19 as set out in Appendix 8; and - o) To agree that the Members' Allowances Scheme for 2017/18 and onwards, approved on 3 March 2017, be also implemented for 2018/19.

-John Mothersole Chief Executive
+John Mothersole Chief Executive Eugene Walker Executive Director, Resources

-Eugene Walker

-Executive Director, Resources